 What are thematic units?

-Unit studies are sometimes called thematic units, interdisciplinary studies, and integrated studies.
+Unit studies are also sometimes called thematic units, interdisciplinary studies, and integrated studies.
 They all mean that a theme or topic of study is chosen and then all subjects are incorporated into that theme.
 You can use thematics units preschool and up!

 Unit studies are also sometimes referred to as all-in-one programs for homeschooling when looking at homeschool curriculum reviews and resource information.